Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

         Most of the delay from Yomichan when creating cards is from fetching the audio.
         In other words, getting the audio is the main bottleneck of when creating Anki cards.
-        Using this add-on removes this bottleneck, and allows you to make cards **nearly instaneously**.
+        This setup removes this bottleneck, and allows you to make cards **nearly instaneously**.

     1. If you do not have internet access, you can still add audio to your cards.